-Best AI Video Editing Tools 2026: 8 Platforms Compared
+Best AI Video Editing Tools 2026: 13 Platforms Compared & Reviewed

 Video editing used to mean timeline scrubbing, J-cuts, and hours of tedious work for a 60-second clip.
 In 2026, AI has fundamentally changed the game.
-Tools now transcribe your footage, remove filler words, generate captions, reframe for vertical, and even assemble rough cuts — all automatically.
+AI video editing tools now transcribe your footage, remove filler words, generate captions, reframe for vertical, and even assemble rough cuts — all automatically.
 The editors who refuse to use AI aren't "purists."
 They're just slow.

 But not all AI video editors are created equal.
 Some excel at long-form content, others are built purely for short-form clips.
 Some give you granular control, others just want you to paste a script and get out of the way.
-The right choice depends entirely on what you're making and how much control you want.
+The right AI video editing software choice depends entirely on what you're making and how much control you want.
+We've tested and compared the top AI video editing platforms to help you find the best fit for your workflow in 2026.

 Quick Verdict